Mark Zuckerberg

 Mark Elliot Zuckerberg (/ˈzʌkərbɜrg/; born May 14, 1984) is an American businessman and programmer who co-founded the social media service Facebook and its parent company Meta Platforms.
-He is Meta's chairman, chief executive officer, and controlling shareholder.
+He is its chairman, chief executive officer (CEO), and controlling shareholder.

 Zuckerberg briefly attended Harvard College, and launched Facebook there in February 2004 with his roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.
 Zuckerberg took the company public in May 2012 with majority shares.
 He became the world's youngest self-made billionaire (Note: Kylie Jenner was thought to be the youngest until it was reported that she had allegedly forged documents to make her appear to be a billionaire.

-In October 2025, according to Forbes, Mercor co-founders Adarsh Hiremath, Brendan Foody and Surya Midha became the world's youngest self-made billionaries at age 22 each.) in 2008, at age 23, and has consistently ranked among the world's wealthiest individuals.
-According to Forbes, Zuckerberg's estimated net worth stood at US$251 billion as of October 2025, making him the third-richest person in the world.
+In October 2025, according to Forbes, Mercor co-founders Adarsh Hiremath, Brendan Foody and Surya Midha became the world's youngest self-made billionaries at age 22 each.) in 2008 at age 23 and has consistently ranked among the world's wealthiest people.
+According to Forbes, Zuckerberg's estimated net worth stood at US$220 billion as of December 2025.

 He has used his funds to organize multiple large donations, including the establishment of the Chan Zuckerberg Initiative.
-A film based on Zuckerberg's early career, legal troubles and initial success with Facebook, The Social Network, was released in 2010 and won multiple Academy Awards.
+A film based on Zuckerberg's early career, legal troubles and initial success with Facebook, The Social Network, was released in 2010.
 His prominence and fast rise in the technology industry has prompted political and legal attention.
 He has been the subject of multiple lawsuits regarding the creation and ownership of the website as well as issues such as user privacy.